xizon/uix-kit/README.md

 **Uix Kit is not a framework, just a UI toolkit based on some common libraries for building beautiful responsive website.**

 Uix Kit isn't a reusable component structure, mostly custom CSS and JavaScript based.
 Definitely interesting, and if you're developing mostly web content and not applications this is particularly useful.
+It is a web dev build tool/scaffold that does not depend on any framework.
+You can import any external libraries/frameworks or native ES Modules for production.

-It can be used separately, or merge components and grid systems using bootstrap.
-Support JS, HTML and SASS component library automatically packaged.
+The generated core file in the dist directory can be used separately in any website.
+Support JS, HTML, and SASS component library automatically packaged.
 Automatically convert ES6 JS to ES5 using Babel in this scaffold.

 **Uix Kit is now in Long Term Support (LTS) mode.**